WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

     return find_kedro(directory= pipeline_dir)
 ```

+> 🗒️ This is very similar to the default `pipeline_registry`except the last two
+> lines.

 ## create a baseline catalog

+Once we have a pipeline setup the kedro cli can automatically fill in missing
+catalog entries for us with  `MemoryDataSet`'s for us.
+This helps scaffold the
+catalog in a consistent way, and ensre we don't end up with a typo in our
+dataset name.

 ``` bash
 kedro catalog create --pipeline cars_nodes
 ```

+Kedro will kick out the following catalog file to `base/catalog/cars_nodes.yml`
+for us to get started with.

 ``` yaml
 raw_cars: